maxcoh3n/cse110-w21-group10/specs/pipeline/Contribution-guidelines.md

 ## open a pull request

-Assign at one person to review pull request. <br/>
+Assign at least one person to review pull request. <br/>
 Leave a comment describing what work was done in this pull request. <br/>
 open pull request and link the specific issues to it. <br/>